The obi collections

 These obi unfold like stories, depicting scenes inspired by classical literature, court life, and historical imagery.

-Imperial Court scenes, Important festivals and more.
+Imperial Court scenes, important festivals and more.

 Wagara are traditional patterns built on repetition and balance.
 Geometric yet expressive, they reflect a refined sense of rhythm that has shaped Japanese design for centuries.